Black Heritage Trail

 Est. 1913

-The Postal Shining Parlor operated from 1916 to 1924 in a small room attached to a house on the south side of Seventh Street, directly across from the then-new Post Office.
-Managed by Wayne Handley, the parlor served customers for eight years before both it and the adjoining structure were razed in 1924.
-The site was cleared to make way for the Charlotte Building, completed in 1925, and it remains there today.
+The Postal Shining Parlor operated from 1916 to 1924 in a small room attached to a house on the south side of Seventh Street, across from the then-new Post Office.
+Wayne Handley ran the business during those years.
+In 1924, the parlor and the adjoining building were razed to make way for the Charlotte Building, which was constructed in 1925 and still stands today.

 302 8th Street